-YOUR CAMPUS YOUR CAMPUS SEXUAL VIOLENCE SEXUAL VIOLENCE POLICY POLICY SHOULD SHOULD HAVE NOT HAVE A Specific Immunity Clause Time limits for Filing a for Drug and Alcohol Use Protection from Face to Formal Complaint Threatening Sanctions for Face Encounters During Vexatious, Malicious or the Complaint Process Survivor-Centric Interim False Complaints Gag Order (During or Measures Anonymous and Third Beyond the Complaint Party Complaint Options Recognition of the Process) A Loophole whereby Intersectional Impacts of a complaint can be Sexual Violence Required Sexual Violence suspended if the Support and Sensitivity respondent ends their Training for all those relationship with the involved in the Complaint school (i.e. transfers or Process drops out) Independent Third Party Member of the Appeal Committee Existence of Clear Timelines Acknowledgment of Campus Rape Culture For more informa and a detailed lis examples of best worst practices f policies across Ca please refer to the

-Appendix B of the Our Turn Action Plan.
+YOUR CAMPUS YOUR CAMPUS SEXUAL VIOLENCE SEXUAL VIOLENCE POLICY POLICY SHOULD SHOULD NOT HAVE HAVE A Specific Immunity Clause Time limits for Filing a for Drug and Alcohol Use Formal Complaint Protection from Face to Threatening Sanctions for Face Encounters During Vexatious, Malicious or False Complaints the Complaint Process Survivor-Centric Interim Gag Order (During or Measures Beyond the Complaint Process) Anonymous and Third Party Complaint Options A Loophole whereby a complaint can be Recognition of the suspended if the Intersectional Impacts of respondent ends their Sexual Violence relationship with the Required Sexual Violence school (i.e. transfers or Support and Sensitivity drops out) Training for all those involved in the Complaint Process Independent Third Party Member of the Appeal Committee Existence of Clear Timelines For more information Acknowledgment of and a detailed list of Campus Rape Culture examples of best and worst practices from policies across Canada, please refer to the Our Turn website and/or Appendix B of the Our Turn Action Plan.